Snowflake-Labs/dbt_semantic_view/README.md

 To find the current version, see the [dbt_semantic_view package page](https://hub.getdbt.com/Snowflake-Labs/dbt_semantic_view/latest/).

 > **Note:** This package is a direct passthrough to Snowflake's SQL layer.
 You don't need to update the package version to access new Snowflake semantic view features.
-When Snowflake adds new SQL capabilities (for example, AI_VERIFIED_QUERIES), they're available immediately through the package without any package update.
+When Snowflake adds new SQL capabilities (for example, AI_VERIFIED_QUERIES), they will be available immediately via the package without any package update.

 Create a model using the Semantic View materialization:
 ```